Last updated

 The four-way comparison next to the Ridgeline Flats demo layout: 108 units, 3 unit types, 132 slabs, 81.6% yield.

-StoneNest is ours, and we'll say that plainly: it's an offline Windows desktop tool, purpose-built for countertop unit-type nesting and multifamily bidding, that turns unit-type DXFs into a validated slab count, yield percentage, and AlphaCAM-ready DXF export.
-A separate validation gate refuses to export any layout with an overlap, off-slab placement, or kerf violation.
-It's subscription-only ($69/mo Founders, then $99/mo, plus a free Estimator Mode and a 7-day no-card trial as a separate eval path), it's Windows-only, and it does not do slab photography or physical-slab matching — if that matters to your process, Slabsmith is built for exactly that.
+StoneNest is ours, and we'll say that plainly: an offline Windows desktop tool, purpose-built for countertop unit-type nesting and multifamily bidding, that turns unit-type DXFs into a validated slab count, yield percentage, and AlphaCAM-ready DXF export.
+A separate validation gate refuses to export any layout with an overlap, off-slab placement, or kerf violation — the one guarantee in this list aimed squarely at the DXF you're about to cut.
+It's subscription-only ($69/mo Early Adopter, then $99/mo, plus a free Estimator Mode and a 7-day no-card trial as a separate eval path), it's Windows-only, and it doesn't do slab photography — by design, because the bid comes first.

 Which one fits your shop